 1. Pack Tarp

 A tarp is always handy for different purposes.
-Not only is it great for protecting you and your items from the elements on the ground, but an extra tarp placed on the roof of the tent is an excellent way of protecting yourself from the unpredictable weather as you sleep at night.
+Not only is it great for protecting you and your items from the elements on the ground, but an extra tarp placed on the roof of the canvas tents is an excellent way of protecting yourself from the unpredictable weather as you sleep at night.

 Many times when you pitch up a tent you miss some tiny holes and only discover them when the tent leaks.
 A tarp helps prevents that from happening.
 It is also an excellent way for you to be sure and peaceful with the idea that there is an added extra layer of protection on your roof should the rain get harsh.

 If you pack more than two tarps, you can always use the third one to set right at the entrance of your tent so that you and everyone else camping with you can place their shoes there without tracking mud and grass inside the tent and around the sleeping bags.

 2. Making Fire Starters Yourself

 Most people detest starting a fire.
 Some spend the money to get themselves pre-made fire-start packs to do the job.
 However, most seasoned campers will tell you a list of cautions that come with pre-made fire-starters since it does not take much to get them to light up.

 You do not have to go through the ordeal of panicking about pre-made fire starters in your backpack.
 Here is where DIY fire starters will come to your rescue.
 All you need to do is use dryer lint and toilet paper rolls saved from earlier of course.
 Stuff the lint into the toilet paper rolls and when you need to start a fire just throw in the starter and watch as the fire crackles.
 This is an old tried and tested method for starting a fire.
 You can even prepare your own firewood and build a roaring campfire.